-All but two of the actions available in The Quill were used in our mini adventure.
-The other two are MINUS and ANYKEY.
-MINUS is followed by a flagno. and a value, and subtracts the value specified from the flag specified.
-Action ANYKEY prints "Press any key to continue" and waits for a key to be pressed.
-One use of ANYKEY is to provide an introduction to adventures.
+Most of the actions available in The Quill were used in our mini adventure.
+The other actions are detailed in Part 2 of this manual.
+One use of the ANYKEY action is to provide an introduction to adventures.
 If the introduction occupies two screens, then insert it into the database as the texts for locations 0 & 1 and let the adventure proper start at location 2.
 The following entries in the Status table can then be used to do the introduction:-

-INTRO - Conds AT
+INTRO Conds AT 0

 Acts ANYKEY

-GOTO
+GOTO 1

 DESC

-INTRO - Conds AT
+INTRO Conds AT 1

 Acts ANYKEY

-GOTO
+GOTO 2

 DESC